Disease Guide ·Parvovirus ·2026

 What Is Parvovirus

-Canine parvovirus (CPV) is a highly contagious viral disease that attacks rapidly dividing cells — primarily the intestinal lining, bone marrow, and lymph nodes.
-It spreads through contact with infected feces, contaminated environments, and on shoes, clothing, and hands.
-The virus is extremely hardy and can survive in the environment for months to years.
-Unvaccinated puppies between 6 weeks and 6 months old are at highest risk.
-Survives in the environment for months to years
+Highly contagious viral disease attacking intestinal lining, bone marrow, and lymph nodes.
+Spreads through infected feces and contaminated surfaces.
+Survives in the environment for months to years.
+Unvaccinated puppies aged 6 weeks-6 months are at highest risk.

 Symptoms - What to Watch For